 - Priority 1.3 is for continuing students who have completed 12-29 units.

-- Priority 1.4 is for continuing students and new students who have completed less than 12 units.
+- Priority 1.4 is for new students, as well as continuing students who have completed less than 12 units.

 Students who have completed 90 or more units can only register for classes during open enrollment.